BOM-98/mental-maths-project-2/README.md

 - Designing the website followed the [10 usability heuristics](https://www.nngroup.com/articles/ten-usability-heuristics/) from the Nielsen Norman Group to ensure my web app was easy to navigate, understand and learn from.
 - Unit testing was implemented by following Codecademy's course on [Javascript Testing](https://www.codecademy.com/career-journey/full-stack-engineer/path/fscj-22-front-end-development/track/fscj-22-javascript-testing).
 - Implementing modules using ES6 Syntax was done by following Codecademy's course on [Javascript Modules](https://www.codecademy.com/journeys/full-stack-engineer/paths/fscj-22-front-end-development/tracks/fscj-22-javascript-syntax-part-iii/modules/wdcp-22-learn-javascript-syntax-modules-7ac62a4b-087e-4517-9b13-cc0e94b8495d/articles/implementing-modules-using-es-6-syntax).
+- Code for the calculator on the mobile version of the app was found in [Coding Nepal's Website](https://www.codingnepalweb.com/calculator-html-css-javascript/).

 ### Layouts